• Skip to primary navigation

 What is nutmeg?

 Nutmeg is a spice from East India.
-Is it really a nut, no it really is a seed.
+Is it really a nut?
+No, it is a seed.
 Nutmeg is the dried inner fruit seed that comes from the nutmeg tree.
-From this fruit, you actually get two spices, nutmeg, and mace which is the lacy red covering of the nutmeg seed.
+You get two spices from this fruit, nutmeg and mace, which is the lacy red covering of the nutmeg seed.

 More favorite bread recipes

-For pecan lovers, these Mini Pecan Tarts are always a favorite anytime I serve them.
-They are perfect for the holidays, they freeze well, and make great food gifts.
+• For pecan lovers, these Mini Pecan Tarts are always a favorite anytime I serve them.
+They are perfect for the holidays; they freeze well and make great gifts for food.

 More to make and eat!